Antoine-Gaspard Boucher d'Argis

 Antoine-Gaspard Boucher d'Argis (3 April 1708 in Lyon – 25 January 1791 in Paris) was a French lawyer.
+He contributed 4268 entries to Diderot and d'Alembert's Encyclopédie on legal subjects.

+Boucher d'Argis was born in Paris and worked with his lawyer father.
 Advisor to the Supreme Council of Dombes in 1753 then at the Châtelet in Paris Boucher d'Argis wrote a number of legal treatises and published the Règles pour former un avocat (Rules of form of a lawyer) of Pierre Biarnoy de Merville in a "re-touched" edition with the Histoire abrégée de l'ordre des avocats.

 Beginning in 1742 he began to publish new editions of the Recueil, par ordre alphabétique, des principales questions de droit (Collection, in alphabetical order, of the principal questions of law) by Barthélemy-Joseph Bretonnier (1656–1727).
 Beginning in 1749 he also offered new editions of Dictionnaire de droit et de pratique by Claude de Ferrière (1639–1715).
-He also provided more than 4,000 articles on the law for the Encyclopédie Vols.
+He also provided 4,268 articles on the law for the Encyclopédie Vols.
 III through XVII including the article on sodomy.
+He continued to help Diderot even after the banning of the wok in 1758.
+In 1767 he served as Alderman of Paris.

-His son was André-Jean Boucher d'Argis.
+His son was André-Jean Boucher d'Argis, a royalist during the Revolution, who was executed in 1794.